Modern YEAR FIFTEEN (Part 1)

 The one thing that really complicates the process of placing The Chalice before “Contagion” and Bane of the Demon #1 Part 2 is the tale’s brief Jim Gordon cameo.
 The implication is that Gordon is commissioner, but this cannot be the case if our tale is pre-“Contagion” (in which Gordon is reinstated).
 However, in The Chalice, Gordon is never specifically referred to as commissioner.
 He does refer to himself as a cop, but he’d always refer to himself that way no matter what.
 And while Batman and Gordon do meet in an office complete with a note-board and crime-files, it’s not made entirely clear that they are at police HQ.
 (This probably isn’t Gordon’s home, but maybe he is still keeping an office at police HQ or he is renting out office space?
 There are various fanwank possibilities.
 Or worse comes to worse, we can ignore this single page as a continuity error or simply ignore its setting.)
 It’s vague, but it seems as though Dixon’s intention was always to have The Chalice act as a prequel to Bane of the Demon and “Contagion.”
 Therefore, it makes sense to place The Chalice here while noting that, in it, Gordon is not commissioner.

 4. [4]COLLIN COLSHER: Joker: Devil’s Advocate features a reinstated Commissioner Jim Gordon, hence its placement here.
-Additionally, Devil’s Advocate is the last time we’ll see Joker on our timeline until Aztek: The Ultimate Man #6-7.
-Notably, Joker will lose all his hair in this item, but by the time he gets to Aztek: The Ultimate Man #6-7, a month from now, his hair will be back.
-We can also note that Devil’s Advocate starts immediately after the Batman-less “Day 46” of Joker’s Apprentice, which occurs roughly on February 19.
+Additionally, Devil’s Advocate is the last time we’ll see Joker on our timeline until “Day 83” of Joker’s Apprentice in Late March.
+Notably, Joker will lose all his hair in Devil’s Advocate, but by the time he gets to “Day 83” of Joker’s Apprentice, roughly a month-and-a-half from now, his full head of hair will be back.
+We should also note that Devil’s Advocate starts immediately after the Batman-less “Day 46” of Joker’s Apprentice, which occurs roughly on February 19.
 (This is the last place we see Joker with a full head of hair prior to Devil’s Advocate.)
 But ultimately, the hair stuff is nitpicking.
 Editorial probably never bothered to tell any other artists to account for Joker’s depilated dome.
 If artists don’t show Joker growing his hair out after having had it shaved off, we can easily fanwank that he wears a toupee.
 After all, Mark Waid has him wear a toupee after shaving his head bald in a later continuity!

 5. [5]COLLIN COLSHER: The third and final part of The Batman Chronicles #6 details some of Bruce’s training in Chicago a few years before becoming Batman.